 - Baked Sweet Potatoes - The sauce from this recipe is amazing with the flavor of sweet potatoes.

-👨👩👧👦 For a crowd
+For a crowd

 Also, if you have a friend who can lend you their hands for a few minutes to help glaze or make the sauce, that is always helpful.
 I also highly recommend serving it with make-ahead or easy sides so that you can focus on just cooking the pork.
-See “Serving ideas” above for side suggestions.
+See “serving ideas” above for side suggestions.

-Pork is known for drying out easily, but tenderloins are easier to keep moist.
 First, avoid overcooking it.
 While it is baking, check the temperature often.
 It can go from “not quite done” to “super dry” in just a few minutes.
-The pork will continue to cook for a few minutes in the pan before you slice it, so remove it 1-2 degrees below the target temperature.
+The pork will continue to cook for a few minutes in the pan before you slice it, so remove it 3-5 degrees below the target temperature.

 Third, drizzle sauce on top to keep it moist.

-The safe temperature for pork tenderloin is anywhere between 145-160°F, but we prefer ours around 150-155°F. Use a thermometer placed into the thickest part of the tenderloin to measure the temperature.
+The safe internal temperature for pork tenderloin is anywhere between 145-160°F, but we prefer ours around 150-155°F. Use a thermometer placed into the thickest part of the tenderloin to measure the temperature.

-📖 More cast iron skillet recipes
+More cast iron skillet recipes

 - 5-Ingredient Honey Butter Pork Tenderloin - Another pork tenderloin favorite seasoned with creole seasoning and thyme, then drizzled with a sweet honey butter sauce.
+A delicious, easy dinner made in cast iron or the instant pot!

 - Skillet Roasted Corn - The most flavorful corn dish!
 Frozen corn caramelized with onions and garlic makes a fast side dish that always gets rave reviews.